Project-Haystack/xeto/src/xeto/doc.xeto/TypeSystem.md

 Slot specs may be annotated with the 'maybe' marker to make them a *maybe type* or *option type*.
 Maybe types mean that the value may be omitted in instance data.
-Maybe types are used extensively, so we give then a special syntax - you can use a question mark after the type name:
+Maybe types are used extensively, so we give them a special syntax - you can use a question mark after the type name:

 ```xeto